Bernese Mountain Dogs are strikingly big, snuggly and smart… and extra slobbery!

 Socialisation and habituation training (learning about the world in the right way) are top priorities.

-I’m a big dog, so I need to be taught basic obedience exercises like loose lead walking, sit and stay.
+I’m a big dog, so I need to be taught basic obedience exercises like loose lead walking, and sit and stay.

 You can expect to pay in the region of £2,500 for a puppy who comes from a breeder who carries out certain health tests.

 Health testing can’t completely rule out the conditions that threaten this breed, but it gives you a head start.
 The set-up costs for any puppy can be up to several hundred pounds.
-This includes food, bowls, beds, bedding, toys, collar, leads, a harness, puppy pens, and baby gates, amongst other things.
+This includes food, bowls, beds, bedding, toys, collars, leads, a harness, puppy pens, and baby gates, amongst other things.

 Ongoing costs include: food, vaccinations, parasite control, and health insurance premiums